Rule-34/API/README.md

 .../tags/?tag=robot&limit=5
 ```

-> By default the most popular tags are shown, to remove this use '.../tags/?sort='
+> By default the most popular tags are shown

 ##### Tags parameters explained

-**Tag:** Shows information about a tag, defaults to nothing.

-**Tag_pattern:** Shows information about multiple tags with the specified tag pattern, defaults to nothing.
+**Tag:** returns all similar tags and the total of posts with that tag, defaults to nothing.

-**Order:** Tries to order tags, defaults to order by popularity (count).

-**Limit:** limit of posts to show per request, maximum and defaults to 100 posts.
+**Limit:** limit of posts to show per request, defaults to 100 posts.